 For many people who use medical cannabis, experiencing a high isn’t the goal, nor is it even desirable.
 These people use it to relieve symptoms and to enable them to function at a level approaching normal that they otherwise wouldn’t be able to achieve.

 Furthermore, some forms of medicinal marijuana simply do not provide a high, regardless of dosage.
-For example, cannabidiol (CBD) and Tetrahydrocannabinolic acid (THCA – not to be confused with THC) are not psychoactive.
+For example, cannabidiol (CBD) and Tetrahydrocannabinolic acid (THCA – not to be confused with THC) are non-intoxicating.

 Myth : Medical Cannabis Overdose Deaths